tasm-io/tasm/functional_spec/functional_spec.md

 #### Description

 The virtual CPU shall interpret the bytes representing instructions, and shall modify its own state based on the values of these instructions.
-The virtual CPU shall have an 8-bit wors size, and the instruction set shall primarily adhere to the Intel 8080 instruction set.
+The virtual CPU shall have an 8-bit word size, and the instruction set shall primarily adhere to the Intel 8080 instruction set.
 Invalid opcodes shall be reported to the user when encountered.

 #### Criticality